LukeGrahamLandry/franca/devlog.md

     for one thing i was doing p=step instead of p=p+step. ah and then now when i make the comparison look right it works and never hits the bad case, same as macos, success!
+- is_wrongly_illegal_instruction being branch_target_marker won't be true for stubs,
+  and that happens occasionally now on arm-linux. but also that seems a bit sketchy because you're relying on the thing you put in a vtable being the real symbol not the local stub, which should always be true but will be a nasty surprise some day. so just saying whatever stick a bti in the stub might be better than allowing adrp as the faulting instruction. maybe im defeating the point of the security thing cause now you can indirect branch to the stub and get a libc function or something but you could indirect branch to the libc function anyway?
+- noticed i messed up for producing small negative i32 in one instruction. it's fine that the high bits are zero.
+- .ssa tests pass except for varargs.
+  - fixed the non-apple-varargs assert in arm/emit but it still doesn't work.
+  - compiler/test.fr
+    - "tried to get tmp of non-tmp RCon:0 in va_arg()". typoed a place holder @emit_instructions. should really let them have names.
+    - this seems bad for business: trying to write to a function pointer ??
+    ```
+    stop reason = signal SIGSEGV: invalid permissions for mapped object (fault address=0x1016c44)
+    ->  0xffffdc63b964: str    x4, [x5]
+            x4 = 0x0000ffffffffa720
+            x5 = 0x0000000001016c44  q.out`arena_allocator_fn__18694
+    ```
+    - oops, broke crash2.fr backtrace when linking libc. hmmm, i was typoing lkr vs lcr in a few places, much confusion now. ok they actually are laid out in a sane way between libc and the kernel, maybe i just bamboozled myself by reading something about x86_32 or im just dumb who knows.
+    - ok so now it dies in comptime call to add_ints_and_floats (which is variadic).
+    - bleh, using an undeclared name in @emit_instructions just gives you a garbage register. so trivial typos waste a lot of time.
+- now all the tests that run on linux-amd pass on linux-arm too
+- TODO: something going on with unalign cas ?

 ## (Jul 1)